-With Star Trek: Discovery just around the corner (Update: it’s now available to watch on Netflix, here’s what I think so far!), my wife and I have been re-watching each of the previous series.
+With Star Trek: Discovery just around the corner (Update: I really enjoyed it and season two is due in 2019!), my wife and I have been re-watching each of the previous series.
 I thought I’d write a little Star Trek guide for anyone unfamiliar with the old shows.
 Renewed interest in the franchise came after the movie reboot.
-If you’re interested in the new saga which is coming soon to Netflix, but want to catch up on Star Trek history, look no further!
+If you’re interested in the new saga which is coming soon to Netflix but would like to catch up on Star Trek history, look no further!

 Star Trek Guide – Where to Watch

 There’s good news to begin with!
 All of the classic Star Trek shows are available on Netflix, which means for the price of a good pair of pants you can watch the whole lot.

 I’ll admit, there’s quite a lot to get through.
 But think of this as the ultimate nerd challenge.
 See how many days you can go without sleep before you imagine you can build your own warp drive.

 Star Trek Guide – The Original Series